vaishavs/Functional-Programming-CPP/04_Boost.Range/01_intro.md

 #### Layer 4: The Free-Standing Functions Layer (universal lazy adaptors)
 This layer is universal dispatch layer over concepts: ```boost::begin(rng)```, ```boost::end(rng)```, ```boost::size(rng)``` etc. This layer acts as a bridge between high-level algorithms (like ```boost::find``` or ```boost::for_each```) and low-level data structures (like standard containers, raw arrays, or ```std::pair``` of iterators) to create a consistent, uniform interface for diverse container types.
 It consists of a set of functions that provide uniform access to any range, working around the inconsistencies of different types.
 There is a layer of indirection in these functions that hides the differences in the underlying containers.
 This results in code being written just once, in terms of ranges, and it works across all different sequence types.
 In other words, the same algorithm that sorts a vector will sort an array or any other container.
 The same adaptor that filters a list will filter a custom container.
 The abstraction hides the differences between these types behind a common interface.

 The dispatch is handled via template metaprogramming, meaning there is zero runtime overhead.
 It selects the best-performing implementation based on iterator capabilities.
-Without this layer, you would need different code to sort a vector vs. sorting a raw array.
+Without this layer, different code would be needed to sort a vector vs. sorting a raw array.
 The dispatch layer allows this:
 ```
 // Works for vector, array, list, etc.
 boost::sort(my_range);
 ```
 Adaptors are **lazy** range transformers.
-They do *not* store transformed data.
+They do *not* store or transform data.
+They only create lazy views over ranges.

 The dispatch layer calls ```boost::begin(my_range)``` and ```boost::end(my_range)```, which are internally overloaded to handle different types, dispatching to the correct implementation.
 * ```boost::size(rng)```: For forward+ ranges; $O(1)$ where possible (e.g., vec.size()), else distance.